AdaCore/spark2014/docs/ug/gnatprove.rst

    :header: "Message Kind", "Class", "Explanation"
    :widths: 1, 1, 6

-   "missing dependency", "F", "A dependency is missing from the dependency relation."
+   "missing dependency", "C", "A dependency is missing from the dependency relation."
-   "dependency relation", "F", "An out parameter or global is missing from the dependency relation."
+   "dependency relation", "C", "An out parameter or global is missing from the dependency relation."
-   "missing null dependency", "F", "A variable is missing from the null dependency."
+   "missing null dependency", "C", "A variable is missing from the null dependency."
-   "incorrect dependency", "F", "A stated dependency is not fulfilled."
+   "incorrect dependency", "C", "A stated dependency is not fulfilled."
-   "must be a global output", "I", "Flow analysis has detected an update of an in mode global."
+   "must be a global output", "C", "Flow analysis has detected an update of an in mode global."
-   "is not modified",, "The variable is declared with mode in out, but is never modified, so could be declared with mode in."
+   "is not modified","W", "The variable is declared with mode in out, but is never modified, so could be declared with mode in."
-   "unused assignment",, "Flow analysis has detected an assignment to a variable which is not read after the assignment."
+   "unused assignment","W", "Flow analysis has detected an assignment to a variable which is not read after the assignment."
-   "initialization has no effect",, "Flow analysis has detected an object which is initialized, but never read."
+   "initialization has no effect","W", "Flow analysis has detected an object which is initialized, but never read."
-   "statement has no effect",, "Flow analysis has detected a statement which has no effect."
+   "statement has no effect","W", "Flow analysis has detected a statement which has no effect."
-   "unused initial value",, "An in or in out parameter or global has been found which does not have any effect on any out or in out parameter or global."
+   "unused initial value","W", "An in or in out parameter or global has been found which does not have any effect on any out or in out parameter or global."
-   "not initialized", "I", "Flow analysis has detected the use of an uninitialized variable."
+   "not initialized", "C", "Flow analysis has detected the use of an uninitialized variable."
-   "unused",, "A global or locally declared variable is never used."
+   "unused","W", "A global or locally declared variable is never used."
-   "missing return",, "A return statement seems to be missing from the function."
+   "missing return","W", "A return statement seems to be missing from the function."
-   "export must not depend on Proof_In",, "Flow analysis has detected an output of a subprogram that depends on a constant which is marked Proof_In."
+   "export must not depend on Proof_In","C", "Flow analysis has detected an output of a subprogram that depends on a constant which is marked Proof_In."

 Assumptions
 ===========